First Home Super Saver Scheme

 How do you save more through super?

 It’s because of the way super is taxed.
-You can salary sacrifice up to $15,000 a year as long as when combined with any other concessional contribution, you stay under the $25,000 annual concessional contributions cap.
+You can salary sacrifice up to $15,000 a year as long as when combined with any other concessional contribution, you stay under the $30,000 annual concessional contributions cap.
 Concessional contributions, including salary sacrifice are taxed within super at 15%.
-Over a minimum of two years an individual can save up to $30,000 toward their deposit.
-So a couple can withdraw a maximum of $60,000 towards their deposit.
+Over a minimum of two years an individual can save up to $50,000 toward their deposit.
 These contributions and deemed earnings can be withdrawn anytime from 1 July 2018 onwards to put towards the purchase of a first home.

 How do you transfer the savings to a deposit?